Lefteris-Souflas/The-Algorithmic-Approach-to-Winning-Guess-Who/README.md

 ## Alternative Approach: Employing Python Scikit-Learn

 In lieu of the Oracle Data Mining (ODM) approach, **Python's Scikit-Learn** library was harnessed to delve into the intricacies of optimal strategy formulation for the "Guess Who?" game.
-The [implemented code](https://github.com/Lefteris-Souflas/The-Algorithmic-Approach-to-Winning-Guess-Who/blob/main/guess_who_code.ipynb) orchestrates a meticulously structured sequence of tasks encompassing data preparation, model training, feature importance analysis, and decision tree visualization.
+The [implemented code](https://github.com/Lefteris-Souflas/The-Algorithmic-Approach-to-Winning-Guess-Who/blob/main/guess_who_code.ipynb) orchestrates a carefully structured sequence of tasks encompassing data preparation, model training, feature importance analysis, and decision tree visualization.
 This holistic approach is tailored to enhance comprehension and strategic insight into effective gameplay tactics.

 ### Package Management and Environment Setup
 To ensure streamlined management of Python package dependencies, the provided code block initiates with an endeavor to capture the current state of installed packages within the environment.
 This information is then preserved in a file named "freeze_file.txt", serving as a comprehensive record before proceeding with the installation of requisite packages specific to the Jupyter Notebook.
 The "requirements.txt" file specifies essential packages alongside their version numbers, facilitating seamless installation and alignment of the project environment with necessary dependencies.